port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/linear/linear.md

 <br/>

 :::tip Ocean Sail Github Action
-The following example uses the **Ocean Sail** Github Action to run the Jira integration.
+The following example uses the **Ocean Sail** Github Action to run the Linear integration.
 For further information about the action, please visit the [Ocean Sail Github Action](https://github.com/marketplace/actions/ocean-sail)
 :::